 Additoinal Reporting Obligations

-Your child born abroad will also be required to report via FACTA.
-Also known as the Federal Account Tax Compliance Act.
+Your child born abroad will also be required to report via FACTA just like an adult US citizen.
+This is also known as the Federal Account Tax Compliance Act.
 This federal law requires foreign financial institutions, such as banks, to report data about their American account holders’ finances to the US.
 When applying to open a bank account in a foreign country, the bank or financial institution must comply with FACTA.
 Some banks abroad will refuse to allow a US citizen (even if they have dual citizenship) to open an account with them because they simply do not wish to comply with US law, an issue I have faced here in Austria.

 However, if you have already been living abroad, chances are that you have an account with a local bank and have filed out the FATCA form when opening said account.
 It would be best to open an account for your child at the same bank!